zachcasper/ubs/README.md

 When creating resource types, a Bicep extension must also be created and added to the bicepconfig.json file.
 Both of these steps have already been done in this repository.

-This deploys the same Todolist container but swaps the Redis resource for a PostgreSQL resource and updates the connection.
+Run the Todolist application.
+The third application definition file deploys the same Todolist container but swaps the Redis resource for a PostgreSQL resource and updates the connection.

 ```bash
 rad run todolist-app-3.bicep --application todolist
 ```

+Visiting the Todolist application, you can see that there is a POSTGRESQL connection instead of a REDIS connection.

-Manually delete the Redis resource since it is no longer needed.
+Manually delete the Redis resource since we deleted it from our application definition file and it is no longer needed.

 ```bash
 rad resource delete Applications.Datastores/redisCaches redis